HKPolyU-UAV/airo_control_interface/README.md

 1. Preparation

-Before using the FSM, make sure the vehicle can be used with position flight mode.
+Before using the interface, make sure the vehicle can be used with position flight mode.
 Then, run the system identification program to determine the hover_thrust, tau_phi, and tau_theta.
 After this, the FSM should be ready to rock.
 When vehicle is landed, you can use reboot channel to reboot the FCU.
 In general, it is recommended to choose to enable or disable command channel before running the FSM based on the application scenarios.
 Although switching command channel during mission is supported, it is not required during common applications and could cause confusions.
 Therefore, we recommend the following two pipelines to work with this FSM.

 2. Non-command Mode